USF-OS/Lab-System-Calls/README.md

 # name comes first, followed by its parameters and return value.
 ```

 When you run a command, such as `strace cat`, each system call will be printed interactively to your terminal.
 So the general workflow is: run **strace** on a command, which will then print a list of **system calls**.
 You can run `strace` on any binary file; if you compile your own C code,  `strace a.out` will display the system calls being used by your code (most likely the calls are invoked by the C library, not your code directly).

 ## Part I: Tracing System Calls

 For the first part of this lab, you will trace several programs and record the results.
 See detailed instructions below.

 1. First, run a trace on `ls`.
 Record all of the unique system calls (just their names) used by `ls`.
-To avoid doing a lot of tedious work, you could probably automate most of this with a shell pipeline or command line flag.
+To avoid doing a lot of tedious work, automate most of this with a shell pipeline or command line flag.

-(list the syscalls here, use '*' to create a bulleted list in Markdown format)
+(list the syscalls here as a bulleted list, use '*' to create a bulleted list in Markdown format)

 2. How many unique system calls are in your list?

 3. Next, get the examples for `fork` and `readdir` from the schedule page.
 Go through the code an understand the logic.
 Then compile them and list their system calls below.
-Were there any unexpected or interesting results, or any differences in the output?
+Were there any differences in the output (syscalls used, and their counts)?

 4. Next, trace several commands you already know and look for new system calls that you haven't seen before (or look up some new commands if you'd like).
-Describe three system calls below (figure out what they do), and include both the command that generated the system calls as well as the syscall parameters/return values:
+Describe three system calls below (figure out what they do), and include the command that generated the system calls.

 syscall 1: